winitzki/scall/tutorial/programming_dhall.md

 To create a hierarchical library structure of modules and submodules, the Dhall standard library uses nested records.
 Each module has a top-level file called `package.dhall` that defines a record with all values from that module.
 Some of those values could be again records containing values from other modules (that also define their own `package.dhall` in turn).
-The top level of Dhall's standard prelude is a file called `[package.dhall](https://prelude.dhall-lang.org/package.dhall)` that contains a record with all modules in the prelude.
+The top level of Dhall's Prelude is a file called `[package.dhall](https://prelude.dhall-lang.org/package.dhall)` that contains a record with all modules in the Prelude.
-A Dhall file may import the entire prelude and access its submodules like this:
+A Dhall file may import the entire Prelude and access its submodules like this:
 ```dhall
 let p = https://prelude.dhall-lang.org/package.dhall -- Takes a while to import!
 let x = p.Bool.not (p.Natural.greaterThan 1 2)     -- We can use any module now.
   in ???
 ```

-The standard prelude is not treated specially by Dhall.
+The Prelude is not treated specially by Dhall.
 It is just an ordinary import from a Web URL.
 A user's own libraries and modules may have a similar structure of nested records and may be imported as external resources in the same way.
 In this way, users can organize their Dhall configuration files and supporting functions via shared libraries and modules.